qaz40520/test/README.md

 there's a issue about mysql

-PLEASE notice Laradock's .env file , their mysql section defined default root user, default user,
+PLEASE notice Laradock's .env file , their mysql section defined root user, default user,

 when you clone a laravel package, I have some suggestion to your mysql section in laravel .env file
 <pre><code>